If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Introduction

-Given that there is no indication that these systems have been designed to provide responsible mental health support---but nonetheless users will use them as such---ethical and legal issues such as informed consent and liability arise in this situation.
-We conclude this paper with a review recent recommendations for technology companies and the research community to address loneliness.
+Our work shows that the safe use and deployment of LLMs in a publicly-accessible, global setting is challenging in regard to loneliness.
+Indeed, although we were unable to conclude that these services were beneficial for people seeking companionship; we did find indications of serious risks, such as severely exacerbating social isolation, causing harms up to loss of life, or amplifying and/or enabling toxic behaviour.
+Given that there is no indication that they have been designed to provide responsible mental health support--yet users will use them as such--ethical and legal issues around informed consent and liability arise in this situation.\footnote{See \secstworef{recommendations}{impact} for discussions on this.} Hence we conclude with recommendations for technology companies and the research community to address loneliness.